 At Les Arcs, there s good news for Le Chantel (where a couple of the best residences are set).
 A new mini cable car now runs to this area from 1800, down the hill, greatly improving nighttime access to the main resort.
 And a new six-pack (Carreley) goes from here up to Col des Frettes, on the ridge above, creating a swift new route to Arc 2000.

-- A diverse arrayof pistes and easily accessed off-piste terrain; great for mixed groups
+- A diverse array of pistes and easily accessed off-piste terrain; great for groups of mixed abilities

 - Some brilliant, peaceful woodland runs